CarDS-Yale/rpm_national/README.md

 Generates descriptive statistics for the manuscript, including:

-- **Table 1**: Baseline characteristics of hospitals with and without RPM services.
+- **Table 1**: Characteristics of hospitals with RPM services according to size, region, area of location, teaching status and ownership.
-- **Table 2**: Stratified analysis of RPM availability by hospital type, ownership, region, and digital maturity.
+- **Table 2**: Baseline characteristics of the communities served by these hospitals.

 All tables are exported as CSV files, ready for review and integration into the publication.